baileycarroll/Acolyte-v4/README.md

 # Intro

 Alrighty now we are really stepping into a bigger world!
-This is version 4.0.0 of Acolyte R.E.A.L.M.S., and largely one of my biggest achievements.
+This is version 4.0.2 of Acolyte R.E.A.L.M.S., and largely one of my biggest achievements.
 I took everything that I learned over the years and compounded it into this platform.
 Remembering the blunders that were made in v3.0.0 and the missteps in v2.4.0 and below I was able to turn my MVP into something that was useable.
-This version of Acolyte was actually licensed out to a client of mine and was used until January 2024.
+This version of Acolyte was actually licensed out to a client of mine in late 2022 and was used until January 2024.
+This version of Acolyte actually contains their front-end, so be careful not to post it in too many places.

 ## Setup
 Since my skills have grown I have learned a variety of ways to improve my deployment methods and now everything is deployable via Docker for easy replication and viewing.
 I learned from many mistakes that were made and even kept the migrations and base DB seeder included and use the .env file to keep passwords stored and secured.